Published April 4, 2022

 Let’s take a look at the best customer intelligence tools on the market...

-Use social media analytics and listening tools to track and analyze conversations online.
+Use our consumer intelligence platform to track and analyze conversations online.
 Find out what consumers are saying about you, and your competitors.
 Track specific brand names, sentiment, audience demographics, topics, trends, hashtags, specific accounts, websites, etc.

 Competitive intelligence - centralize all your social media data with one tool.